-We are seeking a spring-season, undergraduate intern interested in earning credit while working with and learning from our education programs.
-A majority of time will be spent with our school programs with some additional time spent with early childhood programs, family, and public programs.
-Our school programs focus on hosting elementary-age classes for four-hour field trips.
-Our family and public programs happen on the weekends.
-Mentorship will be provided by education staff members; a variety of texts and resources; and through independent reflection.
-There is the potential to apply for paid seasonal staff positions upon successful completion of the internship.
+We are seeking undergraduate interns interested in earning credit while working with and learning from our education programs.
+You’ll work primarily with our school programs (four-hour field trips for elementary-age classes), and also with our early childhood programs, and weekend family and public programs.
+You’ll be mentored by education staff members, a variety of texts and resources, and through independent reflection.
+Upon successfully completing the internship, you many potentially apply for paid seasonal staff positions.

 - Participate in an orientation to Shelburne Farms and the internship role.

 - Observe, team teach, and teach activities for Shelburne Farms school programs during weekdays.

 - Participate in daily set-up and debrief meetings with education team.